ycrc/ycrc.github.io/docs/clusters-at-yale/data/transfer.md

 scp [from] [to]
 ```

 The “from” portion can be a filename or a directory/folder.
-The “to” portion will contain your netid, the hostname of the cluster login node, and the destination directory/folder.
+The “to” portion will contain your netid, the hostname of the cluster transfer node (or login node for Milgram), and the destination directory/folder.

 ### Transfer a File from Your Computer to a Cluster

 Assuming the user’s netid is `ra359`, the following is run on your computer's local terminal.

 ```
-scp myfile.txt ra359@grace.hpc.yale.edu:/home/fas/admins/ra359/test
+scp myfile.txt ra359@transfer-grace.hpc.yale.edu:/home/fas/admins/ra359/test
 ```

 In this example, `myfile.txt` is copied to the directory `/home/fas/admins/ra359/test:` on Grace.
 This example assumes that `myfile.txt` is in your current directory.
 You may also specify the full path of `myfile.txt`.

 ```
-scp /home/xyz/myfile.txt ra359@grace.hpc.yale.edu:/home/fas/admins/ra359/test
+scp /home/xyz/myfile.txt ra359@transfer-grace.hpc.yale.edu:/home/fas/admins/ra359/test
 ```

 ### Transfer a Directory to a Cluster

 ```
-scp -r mydirectory ra359@grace.hpc.yale.edu:/home/fas/admins/ra359/test
+scp -r mydirectory ra359@transfer-grace.hpc.yale.edu:/home/fas/admins/ra359/test
 ```

 In this example, the contents of `mydirectory` are transferred.
 The `-r` indicates that the copy is recursive.